May 3-5, 2019

-Step 2 - Payment: The registration fee is $25 per troop and is done online with credit card, electronic check or PayPal.
-Late registration begins March 27, 2018 and is $50 per troop.
+Registration is done by the troop leadership.
+The registration fee is $26.50 per troop and is paid online with credit card, electronic check or PayPal.
+There is no onsite registration.
 Council refund policy.

 Every troop must send a representative to the February and March roundtables to help plan the camporee.
 This year’s camporee promises to challenge the youth leadership, as well as stretching everyone else’s comfort zones.
 These events cannot happen without each Scout’s competitive spirit and participation.